Fire Clients Who Hold Back Your Firm’s Growth

-Ready to let go of your non-ideal clients?
+Ready to fire your non-ideal clients?
 First, recognize the challenges these clients create.
 Then set up an action plan to only work with ideal clients.

 - Mindset.
 Get honest with yourself.
 Accept the fact that you have clients whom you’d rather not work with any longer.
-Entrepreneurs hold onto non-ideal clients for too long because letting go is difficult.
+Firm owners hold onto non ideal clients for too long because letting go is difficult.
 Uplevel your mindset.
 Realize that working with a non-ideal client is a dis-service for both of you.

 - Security.
 Take a risk.
 Don’t hold onto a non-ideal client simply because of the money.
 Learn how risk aversion affects your business.
 One of my clients recently let go of her top client because the business was no longer a good fit for her.
 Afterward, she was surprised at how relieved she felt.
 Plus, a new ideal client quickly appeared to replace the old one.

 - Define.
 List all the top qualities you want in an ideal client.
 The exact right client is more likely to show up when you decide what you want.

 - Grade.
 Sort your current clients into five grades—A. B, C, D, F—according to their ideal client scores.
 A recent client did this exercise and it was an eye-opening experience.
 None of his current clients were ideal.
 Instead, most were D’s and F’s.

 Free Up Your Time and Energy

-You’ll be amazed at how much time and energy you free up once you let go of your non-ideal clients.
-As a result, your business cash flow improves.
+You’ll be amazed at how much time and energy you free up once you fire your non ideal clients.
+As a result, your firm’s cash flow improves.
 And since you eliminate stress your productivity increases, too.

 Cleaning house by eliminating clients who undervalue your work, drain your energy, and actually cost you money, is a strategic move that grows your accounting practice.

 Letting go can bring up concerns, causing you to postpone this move for much too long.
 As a therapist turned business coach, I understand how it seems easier to stay with what you know instead of making this change.